Cyclically adjusted price-to-earnings ratio: Use in forecasting future returns

-Using market data from both estimated (1881–1956) and actual (1957 onward) earnings reports from the S&P index, Shiller and Campbell found that the lower the CAPE, the higher the investors' likely return from equities over the following 20 years.
+Using market data from both estimated (1881–1956) and actual (1957 onward) earnings reports from the S&P 500 index, Shiller and Campbell found that the lower the CAPE, the higher the investors' likely return from equities over the following 20 years.
 The average CAPE value for the 20th century was 15.21; this corresponds to an average annual return over the next 20 years of around 6.6 per cent.
-CAPE values above this produce corresponding lower returns, and vice versa.
+CAPE values above this level tend to produce corresponding lower returns, and vice versa.
 In 2014, Shiller expressed concern that the prevailing CAPE of over 25 was "a level that has been surpassed since 1881 in only three previous periods: the years clustered around 1929, 1999 and 2007.
 Major market drops followed those peaks" (ref 4).
 A high CAPE ratio has been linked to the phrase "irrational exuberance" and to Shiller's book of the same name.
 After Fed President Alan Greenspan coined the term in 1996, the CAPE ratio reached an all-time high during the 2000 dot-com bubble.
 It also reached a historically high level again during the housing bubble up to 2007 before the crash of the great recession.

-However, Shiller's views on what CAPE value is a predictor of poor returns have been criticized as overly pessimistic and based on the original definition of CAPE, which fails to take into account changes in accounting standards in the 1990s, which, according to Jeremy Siegel, produce understated earnings.
+However, Shiller's views on what CAPE value is a predictor of poor returns have been criticized as overly pessimistic and based on the original definition of CAPE, which fails to take into account changes in accounting standards in the 1990s, which, according to a 2013 paper by professor Jeremy Siegel, produce understated earnings.
+However, a 2020 article showing S&P returns from 1995 to 2020, and specifically addressing accounting changes, found significant predictive accuracy for the CAPE ratio.
+In 95% of 10-year periods actual returns were within 2.74% of CAPE projections, and in 67% of 10-year periods market returns were within 1.37% of CAPE predictions.